-As both personal injury and DUI lawyers in Charleston, we have a lot of experience regarding both auto accidents and drunk drivers.
+As both personal injury lawyers in Charleston, we have a lot of experience regarding both auto accidents and drunk drivers.
 A car accident involving a drunk driver is very different from a standard auto accident case.
 If you’ve been injured by an intoxicated driver, it is important to hire an attorney who knows how to handle both personal injury claims and DUI defense.

 Drunk Driving Accident Injuries in Charleston, South Carolina